konnov/bymc/bymc/README.txt

 ByMC is a tool for model checking fault-tolerant distributed algorithms.
 More details to be found at: http://forsyte.at/software/bymc/

+Should you have any questions, ask Igor Konnov <konnov@forsyte.at>

+CONTENTS

+1. PREREQUISITES
+2. COMPILING
+3. EXAMPLES
+4. RUNNING
+5. HOW TO INSTALL OCAML AND THE LIBRARIES?
+6. INSTALLING PYCUDD
+7. MISC

 1. PREREQUISITES

  * ocaml and ocamlbuild (not earlier than 3.11.0)